 - SQCDP board (Safety – Quality – Cost – Delivery – People)

 - A3 Resolution reporting

-- KPIs boards
+- KPIs and production boards

 10. Ensure a systematic presence of supervisors